-Of course this extends to fact that having certification of official PAT testing for your electrical appliances will go a long way to protect you legally in any unfortunate cases of injury as an unforeseen result of using an electrical appliance.
+Of course, this extends to the fact that having certification of official PAT testing for your electrical appliances will go a long way to protect you legally in any unfortunate cases of injury as an unforeseen result of using an electrical appliance.

 Regular PAT testing can also spot early signs of wear and tear in electrical appliances, allowing you to replace or mend them in good time meaning you are not eventually left without a vital functioning piece of equipment while waiting for its replacement.
 This, in the long term, will save you both time and money.